ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

-The probability that a simulant's Low Birthweight and Short Gestation exposure category is ``cat_i`` should equal the prevalence of ``cat_i`` for the simulant's age group and sex according to GBD.
+The probability that a simulant's Low Birthweight and Short Gestation exposure category is ``cat_i`` should equal the prevalence of ``cat_i`` for the simulant's age group and sex according to GBD (after correcting the prevalences as indicated above).
 Specifically, the LBWSG prevalence data from GBD should be used to initialize the exposure categories of simulants as follows:

 * Simulants initialized into age group 2 (Early Neonatal) or age group 3 (Late Neonatal) **at the beginning of the simulation** should be assigned an LBWSG